Ipotrick/Daxa/wiki/Tutorial.md

 });
 ```

-In daxa, the swapchain handles the number of frames in flight and related frame to frame image acquisition and present synchronization.
+In Daxa, the swapchain handles the number of frames in flight and related frame to frame image acquisition and present synchronization.

-The after each frame the swapchain provides an acquire semaphore, a present semaphore, a gpu timeline semaphore and a cpu timeline value.
+The after each frame the swapchain provides an acquire semaphore, a present semaphore, a GPU timeline semaphore and a CPU timeline value.

 The first submit in a frame, that uses the swapchain image MUST wait on the acquire semaphore signaling, as the swapchain image is only valid after this semaphore is signaled.

-The last submit in a frame that uses the swapchain image MUST signal the present semaphore, as the gpu must know when the last access happens until it can present the image.
+The last submit in a frame that uses the swapchain image MUST signal the present semaphore, as the GPU must know when the last access happens until it can present the image.

-The cpu and gpu timeline values are used internally to limit the frames in flight. the gpu timeline value must be signaled with the last submission with the current cpu timeline value.
+The CPU and GPU timeline values are used internally to limit the frames in flight. the GPU timeline value must be signaled with the last submission with the current CPU timeline value.

 Note that the acquire and present semaphores can change every frame, so do NOT store them once and reuse.
 You must call the get functions after each image acquisition.

-To see a full implementation go ahead to the daxa samples and look into the 4_hello_daxa folder.
+To see a full implementation go ahead to the Daxa samples and look into the 4_hello_Daxa folder.
 For every chapter in this tutorial there is a fully working encapsulated program with all the necessary code.
 This code is also fully commented out, so it can be used as an alternative to this tutorial entirely if preferred.

 # 2. Triangle